This is just a link to the “Pinhole and Gum Grafting” Page

 If you have any suggestions that can help us make the experience more comfortable for you, please feel free to tell us.

 We take x- rays when necessary.
-Each patient is treated in an individual manner.
+We require a FMX( full mouth X-rays) for a new patient when doing a comprehensive exam in order to have a baseline and a good diagnosis, we don’t want to miss any infection inside the bone which is only possible to see with X-rays.
+Each patient is treated in an individual manner in our office.
 If you have recently had x-rays taken, please bring them with you.
-We will evaluate if they are clear enough to do a good diagnosis.
-If not we can take them here in order to have an accurate reading.
+We will evaluate if they are clear enough to diagnose.
+If they are not, we can take them here in order to have an accurate reading.

 The advantages digital x-rays have over traditional photographic film include time and efficiency through bypassing chemical processing and the ability to digitally transfer and enhance images.
 In addition, less radiation is used to produce an image of similar contrast to conventional radiography.